hyperagon/hyperagon.github.io/content/posts/2025-03-05/index.md

 ![Grok being defensive.](deepseek.png)

-Prompt was something along the lines of "I told you that the savefiles have the MPQ header before they are decryoted,"
+Prompt was something along the lines of "I told you that the savefiles have the MPQ header before they are decrypted,"

 For non-coders: It checks if it already has the MPQ header, in which case it does not decrypt.
 Which is quite the opposite of what I warned it about.